Kesavan-Raman/Random-Forest-Algorithm-ML-Build-from-Scratch/README.md

 # Random Forest Algo | Build from Scratch

-This is the implmentation of Random forest algorithm from scratch, which i copied from internet,
+This is the implmentation of Random forest algorithm from scratch, did this while learning Random forest also inspired form a blog from internet.

 ## Acknowledgements